-Dunstan Baby Language Is for Dads Too!
+Dunstan Baby Language is also especially for fathers!

 Learn to recognize the sound of fatigue

-Babies burp all day long
+Babies burp all day long.

 Baby talk also for premature babies